this-scott/obsidian-annotator/README.md

 The plugin is based on https://web.hypothes.is/, but modified to store the annotations in a local markdown file instead of on the internet.

 ## Fork Notes
 This fork implements a [Natural Language Processing](https://tesseract.projectnaptha.com/) library to perform written character recognition on pdfs where text is actually encapsulated by images.
-This is especially common with old, recently digitized, papers which are often photographs without text encoded.
-This fork detects text from the pdf's image objects and writes the detections into the pdf during load to seemlessly allow for previously encoded text to be annotated.
+This is especially common with old, recently digitized, papers and photographs without text encoded.

+This fork detects text from the pdf's image objects and writes the detections into the pdf during load to seemlessly allow for previously untagged text to be annotated.

-**TODO:**\
+**TODO:**
-Test (lol) \
+1. Test
-Loop all pages during load (slow but simple) \
+2. Loop all pages during load (slow but simple)
-Perform NLP on page load instead of PDF load (this would come first but I want a functioning version for my class notes) \
+3. Perform NLP on page load instead of PDF load (this would come first but I want a functioning version for my class notes)
-Setup offline support and find a path for trained data file
+4. Setup offline support and find a path for trained data file